OWASP/Top10/2017/pt-pt/0xa5-broken-access-control.md

 * `http://example.com/app/accountInfo?acct=notmyacct`

-**Scenario #2**:  An attacker simply force browses to target URLs.
+**Cenário #2**:  An attacker simply force browses to target URLs.
 Admin rights are required for access to the admin page.

 * `http://example.com/app/getappInfo`
 * `http://example.com/app/admin_getappInfo`

 If an unauthenticated user can access either page, it's a flaw.
 If a non-admin can access the admin page, this is a flaw.

-## References
+## Referências

 ### OWASP